-Wazuh installation involves two central components, the Wazuh server and Elastic Stack.
-In addition, Wazuh agents will be deployed to the monitored hosts in your environment:
+Setting up Wazuh involves the installation of two central components: the Wazuh server and Elastic Stack.
+In addition, Wazuh agents are deployed to the monitored hosts in your environment:

-- Wazuh server: Runs the Wazuh manager, API and Filebeat (only necessary in distributed architecture).
-Collects and analyzes data from deployed agents.
+- Wazuh server: Runs the Wazuh manager and API.
+It collects and analyzes data from deployed agents.

-- Elastic Stack: Runs the Elasticsearch engine, Logstash server and Kibana (including the Wazuh App).
-It reads, parses, indexes and stores alert data generated by the Wazuh server.
+- Elastic Stack: Runs the Elasticsearch engine, Filebeat and Kibana (including the Wazuh app).
+It reads, parses, indexes, and stores alert data generated by the Wazuh server.

-- Wazuh agent: Runs on the monitored host, collecting system log and configuration data, and detecting intrusions and anomalies.
-It talks to the Wazuh server, to which it forwards collected data for further analysis.
+- Wazuh agent: Runs on the monitored host, collecting system log and configuration data and detecting intrusions and anomalies.
+It talks with the Wazuh server to which it forwards collected data for further analysis.

-Distributed architectures do run the Wazuh server and Elastic Stack cluster (one or more servers) in different hosts.
-On the other hand, single-host architectures have Wazuh server and Elastic Stack installed in the same system.
+Distributed architectures run the Wazuh server and Elastic Stack cluster (one or more servers) on different hosts.
+Single-host architectures run the Wazuh server and Elastic Stack on the same system.
 This guide covers both installation options.

-The diagrams below list the components that are run per host, both for single-host and distributed architectures.
+The diagrams below list the components that are run per host for single-host and distributed architectures.

-Before installing the components please confirm time synchronization is configured and working on your servers.
+Before installing the components, please confirm that the time synchronization service is configured and working on your servers.
 This is most commonly done with NTP.
-More info for Debian/Ubuntu and CentOS/RHEL/Fedora.
+For more information, go to Debian/Ubuntu or CentOS/RHEL/Fedora.

 - Installing Wazuh server